List of Lego films and TV series: History

 In March 2019, Ninjago released an 88-minute TV movie called March of the Oni on Cartoon Network, which also celebrated the 100th episode of the show.
 The show reached its 11th year of airing having released season 15 in 2022.

-In April 2020, Universal Pictures announced it had established a five-year deal for exclusive rights for the production of further Lego movies with The Lego Group; the four existing Lego films made by Warner Bros.
-(The Lego Movie, The Lego Movie 2, The Lego Batman Movie, and The Lego Ninjago Movie) would stay with that studio.
-This move potentially allows Universal to make Lego films based on its own catalog of properties such as Jurassic Park, Fast & Furious and Despicable Me.
+By April 2020, Universal Pictures established a five-year deal for exclusive rights for the production of further Lego films with The Lego Group; the four existing Lego films made by Warner Bros.
+(The Lego Movie, The Lego Movie 2: The Second Part, The Lego Batman Movie, and The Lego Ninjago Movie) would stay with that studio.
+This move allows Universal to make separate Lego films.